content-left-bg.png

 Compressed working hours

 Compressed working hours (also known as aggregated working hours) allow employees to enter into a formal arrangement where the standard weekly working hours are performed over fewer days.
-For example, nine-day fortnights.
+For example, 9-day fortnights.

 Employee